department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-tools.md

   * This is where you can ask **process questions about onboarding, development, deployment, and project management**.

-* Refer to [the communication norms](norms-communication.md) for the best way to use Slack to communicate with DSVA and Internal Contractors.
+* Refer to [Norms for communication](norms-communication.md) for the best way to use Slack to communicate with DSVA and Internal Contractors.

 ## Understanding Github access